Questions and answers about the UKCA mark from easyCE

 Other aspects that have a direct impact on manufacturers and importers are

-• From 1 January 2021, importers of products marketed in the United Kingdom must be established in the United Kingdom.
-Your product labelling obligation can be fulfilled by information on the accompanying documents of the product for a period of 18 months.
+• From the end of the transition period, importers of products marketed in the UK must be established in the UK.
+Their product labelling obligation can be fulfilled by information on the documents accompanying the product for a period of 18 months.

 • Authorised representatives already established in the EEA will continue to be recognised in the UK, but those established after 31 December 2020 must be established in the UK.

-• Organisations based in the EU that import UK products for marketing in the EU become "importers" with increased responsibility for compliance.
-Currently, these organizations are classified as "distributors" with responsibility for reviewing statements, instructions and labels.
-As importers, they must also check whether the products have adequate technical documentation, which is a significant additional obligation, and they must also indicate their name and address on the product.
+• Organisations based in the EU that import UK products for marketing in the EU will become an "importer" with increased responsibility for compliance.
+Currently, these organisations are classed as 'distributors' with responsibility for checking declarations, instructions and labelling.
+As importers, they must also check that the products have adequate technical documentation, which is a significant additional obligation, and they must put their name and address on the product.

 What is the impact of Regulations (EU)2019/1020 on UKCA labelling?

-Regardless of the UK’s exit from the EU, Regulation (EU)2019/1020 will introduce important changes to producers' obligations in July 2021, which are likely to affect UK and other non-EU producers who want to export to the EU internal market.
-This Regulation was adopted with the aim of better protecting the EU internal market against non-compliant products and avoiding gaps in the system of application of the law, in particular with regard to the increasing number of products, offered for sale online to consumers within the EU.
-It states that for producers based outside the EU, the responsible economic operator established in the EU must be one of the following:
+Regardless of the UK's exit from the EU, in July 2021, Regulation (EU)2019/1020 will introduce important changes to manufacturers' obligations that are likely to impact UK and other non-EU manufacturers wishing to export to the EU single market.
+This regulation was enacted with the aim of better protecting the EU single market against non-compliant products and avoiding loopholes in the system of application of the law, particularly in view of the increasing number of products being offered for sale online to end consumers within the EU.
+It states that for manufacturers based outside the EU, the responsible economic operator established in the EU must be one of the following:

 • an importer